Last Updated on by Jeremy

 Go right ahead.
 That flexibility is what makes these establishments so wonderful.

 But what are some of the best hawker centres?
-The following are our top 4 favorites from our time spent in Singapore.
+The following are what we consider the best hawker centres in Singapore.

 Maxwell Road Hawker Centre